-Since 1984 Medicare Australia has offered medical practices a paper-based claiming channel.
+Since 1984 Medicare has offered medical practices a paper-based claiming channel.
 Today about 20 per cent of bulk bill claims (excluding pathology) are paper-based.

-Medicare Australia will continue to support paper-based claiming.
+Medicare will continue to support paper-based claiming.
 However, practices are strongly encouraged to consider switching to electronic claiming instead, and take advantage of benefits like faster payment and less paperwork.

 As a first step, you could simply submit an application form to register your practice for electronic claiming.